 I've tried Shockwave before...Do all Shockwave devices work the same?

 Essentially all Shockwave devices attempt to create the radial

 pressure waves described above.
 However, some devices do it better than others.

 What does better mean?
 A standard shockwave protocol involves applying 2000 impulses to the injured area.
 If the device is unable to sustain a consistent energy output during all 2000 impulses, you are not getting the maximum benefit out of each treatment session.

-So instead of seeing improvement in your condition after only 3-4 treatments, you end up doing 10 treatments hopefully with a successful outcome but in some cases, possibly no change in your pain.
+So instead of seeing improvement in your condition after only 4-6 treatments, you end up doing in excess of 10 treatments hopefully with a successful outcome but in some cases, possibly no change in your pain.

 A large, external gas compressor like the one used by the Swiss DolorClast is able to to produce a more consistent output compared to other devices that use a small internal pump.
 Better output = better clinical results.

-The developers of the EMS Swiss Dolorclast have made it clear to clinicians that if noticeable improvement has not been observed after 3-4 treatments, then the patient may be a non-responder and other treatment alternatives should be considered instead.
+The developers of the EMS Swiss Dolorclast have made it clear to clinicians that if no discernible improvement has been observed after 4-6 treatments, then the patient may be a non-responder and other treatment alternatives should be considered instead.
 There is no benefit to continuing treatment.